awsdocs/amazon-connect-admin-guide/doc_source/restrict-access-examples.md

 ## Example 3: Restrict which Amazon Kinesis Data Streams can be associated with an Amazon Connect instance<a name="example3-restrict-kinesis-data-streams"></a>

 This example follows a similar model to the Amazon S3 example\.
-It restricts which specific Kinesis Data Streams may be associated with a given Amazon Connect instance for delivering contact trace records\.
+It restricts which specific Kinesis Data Streams may be associated with a given Amazon Connect instance for delivering contact records\.

 ```
 {